euclidk/elec4404_noise_filter_project/README.md

 - MATLAB script to plot the spectrogram

 CleanSignal_Spectrogram.jpg
-- The spectrogram of the speech signal without interference (using Plot_Spectrpgram.m)
+- The spectrogram of the speech signal without interference (using Plot_Spectrogram.m)